timothymhowe/shor.tz/README.md

 ## Meet shor.tz!

   Crosswords are a more than just a popular word puzzle.
-Depending on who you ask, they can be a hobby, a morning ritual, a way to kill time, a bonding activity, an intense competition, and an addiction.
+Depending on who you ask, they can be a hobby, a morning ritual, a way to kill time, a bonding activity, a competition, or even an addiction.

 ### The Problem:

-  The New York Times crossword is

-  Many puzzles even have a 'theme' that requires solvers to

   [In this guide](https://www.nytimes.com/guides/crosswords/how-to-solve-a-crossword-puzzle), The New York Times gives a straightforward explanation of how a solver should approach the puzzle.
 Most importantly, it breaks down the following types of clues:
    - **Must Match:** The answer to a given clue generally must be in grammatical agreement with its clue, for example:
-     - Tense
+     - *Tense:  *
-     - Part of Speech
+     - *Part of Speech:  *
-     - Plurality
+     - *Plurality:  *
-     - Language
+     - *Language:  *
    - **Cross Reference:**
    - **Partner:**
    - **Abbreviations:**